Hours of Operation: 8 a.m.-4:30 p.m., Monday-Friday, except on state holidays

 The Georgia Veterans Memorial Cemetery at Milledgeville is located approximately 5 miles south of downtown Milledgeville along Georgia Highway 112.
-This cemetery, established on 142 acres the Georgia Department of Veterans Service received from the Georgia Forestry Commission, includes an administration/visitor center with a state of the art information booth, a committal chapel, a carillon, and 12 columbarium shelters for cremations.
+This cemetery, established in 2001 on 142 acres the Georgia Department of Veterans Service received from the Georgia Forestry Commission, includes an administration/visitor center with a state-of-the-art information booth, a committal chapel, a carillon, and 12 columbarium shelters for cremations.
 Cemetery grounds also include a six-acre lake and a three-acre, multi-tier walled ceremonial area available for use by veterans organizations on remembrance days, such as Memorial Day and Veterans Day.

 In May 2011, construction was completed on Phase II of the cemetery.
 This phase encompassed about 10 acres and added approximately 1,300 casketed burial plots and 600 cremation plots in the cemetery.
 The cemetery will eventually be the final resting place for more than 100,000 eligible veterans, their spouses, and eligible dependents.

-There were 195 burials in 2012, making the total-to-date 1,924 veterans, spouses, and dependents buried at the GVMC.
-The burials are composed of 1,351 casketed burials, 328 cremations in the columbarium, 226 in-ground cremations, and 19 memorial markers.
+There were 226 burials in FY 2014, making the total-to-date 2,252 veterans, spouses, and dependents buried at the GVMC.
+The burials are composed of 1,588 casketed burials, 385 cremations in the columbarium, 256 in-ground cremations, and 23 memorial markers.

-Flags were placed on all burial sites and at the front entrance in recognition of Memorial Day during ceremony held on May 28, 2012.
+Flags were placed on all burial sites and at the front entrance of the cemetery in recognition of Memorial Day.
 The Knights of Columbus, Patriot Guard, and members of the 48th Infantry Brigade conducted a ceremony attended by approximately 300 people.

-On December 15, 2012, the cemetery hosted its seventh annual Wreaths Across America ceremony honoring our past and present military.
-Seven wreaths, provided by the Worchester Wreath Company, were presented honoring each branch of our Armed Forces, Merchant Marines and POW/MIA.
+On December 14, 2013, the cemetery hosted its annual Wreaths Across America ceremony honoring our past and present military.
+Seven wreaths, provided by the Worchester Wreath Company, were presented honoring each branch of the U.S. Armed Forces, Merchant Marines, and POWs/MIAs.
 The ceremony included members of the Patriot Guard Riders, Honor Guards from the Augusta Composite Squadron Civil Air Patrol and Putnam County High School, cadets from Georgia Military College Prep School, and representatives from each branch of service.
-Approximately 200 people attended the ceremony.
-The Worcester Wreath Company provided the seven wreaths for the ceremony.
-The GVMC received approximately 600 wreaths from donations to the cemetery.
-These wreaths were placed on the gravesites by attendees following the ceremony.
+The cemetery received approximately 1,700 donated wreaths, which were placed on graves following the ceremony.
+This was the first year that wreaths were placed on every grave in the cemetery.

 Cemetery staff members remain active in the local community by meeting frequently with business groups, veterans organizations, and church groups.